mpeeples2008/ArchNetSci/_book/05-visualization.md

 Fig. 6.8.
 Several different graph layouts all using the Bronze Age Aegean geographic network (Evans et al. 2011).
 In each graph, nodes are scaled based on betweenness centrality and color-coded based on clusters defined using modularity maximisation.

 In the code below the only thing we change between each plot is the `layout` argument in `ggraph`.
 See [the CRAN project page on ggraph](https://cran.r-project.org/web/packages/ggraph/vignettes/Layouts.html) for more information on available layouts.
 We plot clusters by color here to make it easier to track differences between the layout options.
+[Use these data](data/aegean.Rdata) to dowload the background map of the Aegean area.

 ```r